53 Simple Ways to Make Greek Yogurt Taste Better

 - More: Cherries, Peaches, Watermelons

-5 Reasons to Try KIND Healthy Grains Clusters
+All About: KIND Healthy Grains Whole Grain Clusters

-You could also try popular breakfast staples like Froot Loops or Cinnamon Toast Crunch.
-Since many breakfast cereals contain wheat flour and sugar, they're probably not as healthy as actual whole grains, but they'll definitely make plain greek yogurt taste better.
+You could also try popular breakfast staples like Froot Loops, Cinnamon Toast Crunch, or any grocery-store cereal.
+However, since many breakfast cereals contain wheat flour and added sugar, they're probably not as healthy as actual whole grains.
 A whole grain is simply a grain like rice in its original intact form versus eating a processed derivative like rice flour.
 Eating whole grains instead of refined grains has a variety of benefits including more nutrients, more fiber, and better satiety.

 Why should I probably avoid wheat flour?

 It's generally suggested to replace refined wheat flour with whole grains for a variety of reasons.
 First, thanks to their high glycemic index, most flours actually make you more hungry.
-In addition, the process of creating flour often strips out many of the nutrients found in whole grains.
-Wheat flour also cause you to absorb more calories, which slowly makes you gain weight.
-A case could also be made that you should avoid wheat completely.
+Also, the process of creating flour often strips out many of the nutrients found in whole grains.
+Wheat flour also causes you to absorb more calories, which slowly makes you gain weight.
+A case could even be made that you should avoid wheat completely.

-We haven't tried this for ourselves yet but salsa and yogurt seems to be a surprisingly popular combination.
-Salsa and yogurt is frequently used as a different kind of dip but it could also serve as a quick snack.
+We haven't tried this yet, but a mix of salsa and yogurt seems to be a surprisingly popular combination as either a dip or a snack.

 9. Or go with a less-healthy option in moderation.